Relay in BMS Systems – Your Easy Guide in 2026

 So it’s easier to refer to this drawing.

-So as you can see here, as per NEMA, the numbers are in black, and as per IEC, the numbers are in red.
+As you can see here, per NEMA, the numbers are in black, and per IEC, they are in red.

 So you will see a schematic on the relay coil part showing how to make your Relay wiring.